Is a conservatory roof replacement worth the cost?

 - Lightweight - room structure won’t require changes

 Does a replacement conservatory roof need planning permission?

 Planning permission is not normally needed for a replacement conservatory roof because it has already been obtained when the structure was previously put in place, meaning the roof can be replaced without any hassle.

 However, if you are re-roofing an existing conservatory by installing a solid roof rather than a glass or translucent roof, a Building Regulation Application will be required.

 More details can be found from the Local Authority Building Control for England and Wales or just ring up your local Building Control department and ask about any potential issues before undertaking any work.

 If you opt to have EYG carry out your replacement conservatory roof work, our planning experts will conduct these checks on your behalf at no extra cost.

 Upgrading to a new solid conservatory roof typically takes just one week, transforming your room into a comfortable and welcoming living space.

-As a family-owned company which has been trading since 1971, EYG will happily carry out a free initial roof check and, as mentioned above, handle all the necessary regulations to ensure your installation is fully compliant.
+Enlist our help and we will carry out a FREE initial roof check and handle all the necessary regulations to ensure your installation is fully compliant.